avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 ### Configuration Script
 1. Download the device configuration script [onboard.zip](scripts/onboard.zip)
-2. Extract the contents to
+2. Extract the contents to the same location as the `stm32mp25-eval-image` folder

 ---

 # 6. Flash the Custom Image